 - Once set, remove from the freezer and leave to thaw slightly before cutting in to 9 equal slices.
 Enjoy!

-*This post contains an affiliate link and discount code, but all opinions remain my own.
+*This post contains an affiliate link, but all opinions remain my own.